dsherret/sys_traits/README.md

 ## Creating an implementation

-To create an implementation you must implement the traits; however, some traits require implementing `<TraitName>Impl` traits instead.
+To create an implementation you must implement the traits; however, some traits require implementing `Base<TraitName>` traits instead.
 For example, instead of implementing `FsWrite`, you must implement `BaseFsWrite`:

 ```rs